travel-and-help/start-kit/README.md

  * test request service
  * check images and login getting
  * build url into client app
  * create tests for user
+ * add middleware to resolve user from req.auth.id
+ * redirect on login then 401